codeForSaif/ToDoListAzure/README.md

 You have two options:
 1. Remove all associated resource groups to delete everything = $0.
 2. If you want to keep most of the process intact in one environment: downgrade your two Azure App Services back to Free (which will remove your slots for Dev/QA/staging), and remove the Dev and QA versions of the DB.
-You will now just have the production slot to experiement with for a total cost of $5 per month of Azure credits =).
+You will now just have the production slot to experiment with for a total cost of $5 per month of Azure credits =).
 Note your VSTS extra environments will no longer work, you can only use the Prod Build and Release process now.

-*Research tags
-research web config for different environments in build research adding approvers